Casa de las Caras (Pontevedra): Description

 The house has a square floor plan and is baroque in style.
 It has a sober 18th century facade with two floors and a ground floor.
 The two upper floors have five windows with upper and lower decorative edges.

 Among the windows on the second floor of the main façade there are four Renaissance busts from the 16th century whose meaning is uncertain.
 The most accepted theory is that they belong to the noble family of Barbeito and Padrón who owned the pazo.
 One of these figures is wearing glasses.
 These Medallions with effigies or stone heads are the origin of the popular name of the building.

 In the centre of the first floor there is a balcony next to which is the coat of arms of Juan Barbeito y Padrón, in which the arms of the Padrón, Mariño, Valladares and Barbeito lineages are distributed.

 On the main façade, the outline of the original arcades can still be seen, which have been blinded.
 On the side facade there is a balcony that is extended to fit Figueroa Street.
-On the rear façade, the current owner has recovered some large Corbels during the renovation, as well as the drainspouts on the side of the cavalry.
+On the rear façade, the current owner has recovered some large Corbels during the renovation, as well as the drain spouts on the side of the cavalry.
 Inside, the house has fireplaces on different floors but on the same level.
 The fireplaces have two different draughts for each of them.